Maronato/vue-toastification/README.md

 <span class="material-icons">check_circle</span>
 ```

-Both examples will actually have an extra class, `Vue-Toastification__icon`.
-You can see what it does [here](https://github.com/Maronato/vue-toastification/blob/master/src/scss/_icon.scss) or you can override it with your own css classes.
+Both examples will have an extra class, `Vue-Toastification__icon`.
+You can see what it does [here](https://github.com/Maronato/vue-toastification/blob/master/src/scss/_icon.scss) or you can override it with your CSS classes.

 ### Close Button
 You can modify the toast close buttons in 3 ways: